ppaliwal85/coffee-shop-recipes/syrups/hazelnut.md

 # Hazelnut Syrup

-## Description: Enjoy the rich, nutty sophistication of hazelnut syrup in your coffee with this simple recipe
+## Description: Enjoy the rich, nutty sophistication of hazelnut syrup in your coffee with this simple recipe.
+Editing in coworker

 ## Ingredients

 - 1 cup sugar
 - 1 cup water
-- 1 cup of raw hazelnuts
+- Editing in coworker

 ## How to Make

 ### Step 1

-- Stirring occasionally, toast hazelnuts in a pan on medium heat for about 4 minutes or until aromatic.
+- editing in coworker

 ### Step 2